amonull/BPM/README.md

 # IMPORTANT:
 the ```USER_WIDE_INSTALLATION``` is used to tell the user installing the package that the file will not be downloaded to ```$HOME/.local/BPM/pkgs/``` but instead it will be a system wide install

+Since i only use xbps package manager for my system the check_dependecy function may not work for other package managers as i found information about them only by google and they haven't been tested